-bus_ID : This field shall specify the 10-bit bus ID for which information in the MCAP message is valid.
+bus_ID: This field shall specify the 10-bit bus ID for which information in the MCAP message is valid.
 The value of bus_ID shall be equal to the most significant 10 bits of the sender's NODE_IDS register.
+IP-capable nodes shall neither recognize nor respond to MCAP messages that specify a bus ID not equal to the most significant 10 bits of the recipient's NODE IDS register.

-phy ID: This field is valid when opcode indicates an MCAP advertisement.
-In this case, bus ID and phy ID together specify the 16-bit node ID of the owner of all channel number(s) present in the message data.
+phy_ID: This field is valid when opcode indicates an MCAP advertisement.
+In this case, bus_ID and phy_ID together specify the 16-bit node ID of the owner of all channel number(s) present in the message data.